eipark/eipark.github.io/_posts/2014-08-20-10-practical-software-engineer-tips.markdown

 categories: software
 ---

 Here are a few simple tips and strategies I've picked up over my (short) career.
 See what works for you!
-Share your own with me [on Twitter](http://twitter.com/eipark).
+Share your own with me <a href="http://twitter.com/eipark" target="_blank">on Twitter</a>.

 ## 1. Be a rubber ducky, find a rubber ducky
 Have you ever talked to someone about a problem then realized the solution as you were describing it?
 This happens all the time.
 Talking out loud often gives your mind clarity and organization around a problem.
 In scenarios like this, the person you are talking to is considered a [rubber ducky](http://en.wikipedia.org/wiki/Rubber_duck_debugging).
 Everyone on your team should be open to being a rubber ducky and talking to one.
 Sometimes, if you're lucky, the rubber duckies will even offer good suggestions.